Ian Krietzberg

 I began my professional writing career in high school and have been working as a journalist ever since.
 I am endlessly fascinated by the world of AI, all the implications of our ever-more-encompassing digital world, and the neurological, psychological and scientific nuances to the idea of synthetic "intelligence."

 I have previously written for TheStreet, CNBC and Patch.com, among others.
-I also passionately served as the managing editor and editor-in-chief of my student newspaper, The Signal, until May 2022.
+I served as the Editor-in-Chief of the fast-growing, AI-focused newsletter, The Deep View, until May of 2025.
+I hosted the podcast, The Deep View: Conversations, again, until May of 2025.

 • The Deep View